 Once you begin the judging process, you may stop and return to the point you left off as long as you complete the judging of your assigned projects before the end date.

 It is important that all judges complete their assigned projects.
 That is the only way to realize the continued success of the program.
 The scoring values you provide are based on your perception of the project and how well you believe that the designer(s) achieved the stated goals for the project.

-The IES - Illumination Awards Committee sincerely appreciates your time and effort.
+The Illumination Awards Committee sincerely appreciates your time and effort.

-Your critique and ideas on the program and judging process are encouraged & they will be much appreciated so please, give us your feedback.
+Your critique and ideas on the program and judging process are encouraged & will be much appreciated so please give us your feedback.

-Lastly, the quality of our judges is a cornerstone of our program so please recommend peers who you feel would be good additions to our judge staff.
+Lastly, the quality of our judges is a cornerstone of our program so please recommend peers who you feel would be valuable additions to our judge staff.